TransBioInfoLab/coMethDMR/README.md

 ## Manual

-The reference manual for coMethDMR can be downloaded from /docs/coMethDMR_0.0.0.9001.pdf.
+The reference manual for coMethDMR can be downloaded from old repository https://github.com/TransBioInfoLab/coMethDMR_old/tree/master/docs/coMethDMR_0.0.0.9001.pdf.
 Two vignettes are available in the same directory: "1_Introduction_coMethDMR_10-9-2019.pdf" and "2_BiocParallel_for_coMethDMR_geneBasedPipeline.pdf"

 ## Frequently Asked Questions